For those parents looking for plans or entertainment for the week, Calgary has a lot to offer over the break from March 20 to 29 or April 3-11, 2026.

 Spring Break Movie Days in Calgary

-- General admissions at the TELUS Spark Science Centre grants visitors access to an Infinity Dome Theatre experience.
-The theatre is currently playing Hazelnuts, a show made for kids.
+- General admissions at the TELUS Spark Science Centre grant visitors access to an Infinity Dome Theatre experience.
+The theatre is currently playing Little Eve, Space Explorers: The ISS Experience and more!

-- Cineplex Odeon has eight locations across Calgary, and two family movies out playing for Spring Break: Kung Fu Panda, and Migration.
+- Cineplex has eight plus locations across Calgary, and family movies out playing for Spring Break.

-- See movies for $3.99 during Cineplex March/Spring Break Family Favourites screeningsor $5 movies at Landmark Cinemas.
+- See movies for $3.99 during Cineplex March/Spring Break Family Favourites screenings or $5 movies at Landmark Cinemas ( Paw Patrol: Rocky’s Catastrophe, How to Train Your Dragon, A Minecraft Movie).

 Calgary Toy Store Activities over Spring Break